• E-Commerce

 What are pageviews in Google Analytics?

-A pageview is simply a single request for a web page.
+Google defines a pageview as a single request for a web page.
 So if a visitor views your site on their smartphone, tablet, and computer, then they'll make three requests for your site.
-This means they'll be counted as three pageviews.
+This means they'll be counted as multiple pageviews.

 However, this isn't a very useful metric on its own.
 You want to know how many people have seen your site, not how many times your site has been requested.
 That's why you need unique pageviews.